-ID ACTION TYPE ACTION DESCRIPTION IMPLEMENTATION LEAD TIMEFRAME COST PHS-7 Training/ Education Develop a pest and vector- borne disease management and communications plan.
-This action will address the increased risks of vector-borne diseases such as Lyme, West Nile virus, and EEE virus due to warming temperatures and increased temperature extremes in the region.
-It will also address the shifting populations of insect pests and decreased efficacy of tools to manage insect pests resulting in potential damage to crops and food security.
-Management efforts will consist of prevention as well as organized response to potential outbreaks, coupled with a comprehensive public information campaign to involve residents in management efforts.
-Health Medium \$\$ PHS-8 Training/ Education Launch a multi-lingual, multi-media education/awareness campaign around public health and safety risks associated with climate change, and support household-level emergency planning and preparedness efforts, particularly in vulnerable communities.
+ID ACTION TYPE ACTION DESCRIPTION PROJECT DURATION COST PHS-7 Training/ Education Develop a pest and vector- borne disease management and communications plan.
+In the second se \$\$ PHS-8 Training/ Education Launch a multi-lingual, multi-media education/awareness campaign around public health and safety risks associated with climate change, and support household-level emergency planning and preparedness efforts, particularly in vulnerable communities.
 This two-part action will involve 1) unified and consistent messaging from the municipalities around climate change risks that impact aspects of life ranging from mental health to physical safety; and 2) efforts to develop and advertise financial and technical support for specific residential planning and preparedness activities.
 For both aspects of this action, emphasis will be placed on publicizing existing resources and information, using City resources to fill any gaps, and ensuring that all efforts are not just accessible to, but also actively serve, low-income communities, communities of color, immigrant communities, and other communities who will be most impacted by climate change.
-Health, Engineering Depts, Sustainability Medium \$\$ PHS-9 Training/ Education Make citywide emergency communications and notification systems accessible to all residents for a range of climate-events.
+Medium \$\$ PHS-9 Training/ Education Make citywide emergency communications and notification systems accessible to all residents for a range of climate-events.
 Both Beverly and Salem have emergency communications systems, but not all residents are aware of these systems or best served by them.
 The systems can be enhanced to include multilingual, audio-visual in-person, phone, email, text, and social media alerts.
 Furthermore, the Cities should plan to accommodate increased use of- and traffic on- these systems for the full extent of climate impacts (e.g., poor air quality and extreme heat in addition to storms or flooding) that the region is expecting to see.
-Emergency Management, Public Services Short \$ PHS-10 Research/ Assessment Identify all hazardous material storage locations at risk from flooding and assess flood protection options.
+Short \$ PHS-10 Research/ Assessment Identify all hazardous material storage locations at risk from flooding and assess flood protection options.
 The Cities will ensure that flood maps are up-to-date with the most recent climate projections (FEMA maps use historical data).
 An inventory of all hazardous material storage locations mapped against these flood locations would then reveal any vulnerabilities at specific sites requiring further protections ranging from barriers, to elevation, to relocation of storage sites.
-Fire, Engineering Short \$\$\$
+Short \$\$\$